Introduction to DC0079

 The Accelerated Loss of Mains Change Programme

-The DC0079 Accelerated Loss of Mains Change Programme is on the cusp of being rolled out by National Grid ESO and the UK DNOs (Distribution Network Operators) and iDNOs (independent Distribution Network Operators) to accelerate compliance with the Distribution Code.
+The DC0079 Accelerated Loss of Mains Change Programme (ALoMCP) is being rolled out by National Grid ESO and the UK DNOs (Distribution Network Operators) and iDNOs (independent Distribution Network Operators) to accelerate compliance with the Distribution Code.

-The purpose of the initiative is to consider Loss of Mains (LoM) protection and their settings.
+The purpose of the initiative is to consider Accelerated Loss of Mains Change Programme (ALoMCP) protection and their settings.
 The aim being to reduce the risk of inadvertent tripping and reduce system balancing issues by giving National Grid ESO greater latitude with regards to system RoCoF limits.